The Ultimate List of Digital Marketing Terms

 Keyword Stuffing – When a web page uses a keyword too often or superfluously, with the intent of manipulating search engines.
 This type of behavior is frowned upon and can lead to either algorithmic devaluation in search, or a manual penalty from Google.

 Landing Page – The destination webpage a user lands on after clicking on a link (either in an ad or anywhere else).
-Some landing pages are designed with the purpose of lead generation, and others are with the purpose of directing the flow of traffic throughout a site.
+Some landing pages are designed with the purpose of lead generation, while others are used to direct the flow of traffic throughout a site.

 LSI (Latent Semantic Indexing) – A search engine indexing method that creates a relationship between words and phrases to form a better understanding of a text’s subject matter.
 Latent semantic indexing helps search engines serve up results to queries with higher precision.